tryhackme/openvpn-troubleshooting/README.md

 * Run the script by typing `sudo` followed by the path to the script into your terminal and pressing enter.
 If the script is in your downloads, it will be the following command: `sudo ~/Downloads/thm-troubleshoot`.
 * The script will instruct you on how to proceed from there.

+**Disclaimer -- this script is designed to work on Kali, Ubuntu, or other Debian based systems to solve basic OpenVPN errors.
+If you're using a non-recommended distribution then it is assumed that you can also troubleshoot these errors manually**

 Any question or issues (or if connectivity problems persist), please ask in the [TryHackMe Discord server](https://discord.gg/F7ERYzz).
 Happy Hacking!